Prophet Elijah Mission, Ellensburg, Palm Sunday 2016

 In August 2010, the mission moved to its current location on Dennis Street thanks to the assistance of Rdr Arsenios, who purchased the house as his residence and allowed the church to use the building and property for ecclesiastical purposes.
 Remodel plans were initiated to convert the ranch-style house to a parish church.
 Eventually, the garage would become the future nave, with the altar and a narthex being added on to that.
 In the meantime, the congregation met in what was the house's living room with the dining room serving as both overflow space and the trapeza.
 Meeting in this fashion continued for nearly six years.

 Approximately a year after moving onto the Dennis Street property, Fr.
-Paul Moses Jaroslaw was assigned to the growing mission and moved to Ellensburg from Homer, Alaska, with his wife, Khouria Thekla, and their daughter, Maria, to become the parish priest.
+Paul Moses Jaroslaw was assigned to the growing mission as the parish priest and moved to Ellensburg from Homer, Alaska, with his wife, Khouria Thekla, and their daughter, Maria.
 Some members from the church in Homer also moved to Ellensburg at the same time and one of the families that joined the mission was that of Rdr.
 Michael Smith, who stepped into the role of head reader.
 With the arrival of the Alaskans, and a few more baptisms, there were soon about 50 members of the parish.

 About a year later, Rdr Basil was tonsured as a sub deacon to serve the parish in that capacity.
 The mission was also given its patron saint, the Holy Prophet Elijah, by then-Archbishop JOSEPH (now Metropolitan JOSEPH) and officially became Prophet Elijah Antiochian Orthodox Christian Mission.
 Three years later, during an ordination service at Holy Cross during Lent 2015, Sub Dn Basil became the parish's first deacon.
 New members continued to be added through baptism as time went on.